 At-home HPV tests require registration with the laboratory before using.
-Registering your kit adds a layer of protection to your identity by supporting patient privacy compliance, plus ensures that you will receive the right test results.
+Registering your kit adds a layer of protection to your identity by supporting patient privacy compliance, plus ensures that you’ll receive the right test results.

 After registering your kit, read the kit’s instructions completely.
 These instructions will tell you how and when to test.
-Check the box to make sure you have everything that is supposed to come with the kit, too.
+Check the box to make sure you have everything that’s supposed to come with the kit, too.

 If you’re using a cervical swab, you may have to wait several days after menstruating to use the kit.